infinity.pop3¶

 - msgNum:

-, optionalThe number of the message.
+number, optionalThe number of the message.

 Return type: infinity.pop3.uidlArray